-The center of Maine-Northfield is approximately 17 miles northwest of downtown Chicago and bordered by Des Plaines, Glenview, Morton Grove, Niles, and Park Ridge.
-The study area does not include every unincorporated parcel in Maine and Northfield Townships, but does include the most densely populated developments, as well as the locations of infrastructure and regulatory concerns that have prevented large-scale annexation.
-In general, the study area is made up of three sections: a large, mostly contiguous area stretching from Dempster Street on the south to past Lake Avenue on the north; a separate area north of Golf Road roughly between Harrison Street, Crescent Drive, and Stacy Court, with Washington Street bisecting; and three separate residential areas in close proximity near Milwaukee Avenue, Sanders Road, Lake Avenue, and Landwehr Road.
+The center of Maine-Northfield is approximately 17 miles northwest of downtown Chicago and is bordered by Des Plaines, Glenview, Morton Grove, Niles, and Park Ridge.
+The study area does not include all of the unincorporated parcels in Maine and Northfield Townships, but it does include the most densely populated developments, as well as the locations of infrastructure concerns that have prevented large-scale annexation.
+The study area is made up of three sections: a large, mostly contiguous area stretching from Dempster Street on the south to past Lake Avenue on the north; a separate area north of Golf Road roughly between Harrison Street, Crescent Drive, and Stacy Court, with Washington Street bisecting; and three separate residential areas in close proximity near Milwaukee Avenue, Sanders Road, Lake Avenue, and Landwehr Road.

-The three-phase planning process will be completed over approximately 18 months.
-First, the planning team will analyze existing conditions using information and public input gathered in collaboration with Cook County.
-Next, the team will develop a vision for the area based on the community's input gathered during a visioning workshop.
-Finally, CMAP will create recommendations and implementation strategies in a draft plan.
-Once a draft plan has been prepared, reviewed by the public, and revised, CMAP will assist County staff in working with the Cook County Board to formally adopt the plan.
+The three-phase planning process was completed over approximately three years.
+First, the planning team analyzed existing conditions using information and public input.
+Next, the team developed a vision for the area based on input gathered during the community visioning workshop.
+Finally, CMAP created recommendations and implementation strategies in the final Maine-Northfield Unincorporated Areas Plan.